KiwiCo Review: Everything Inside the Crates (Plus, 30% off Coupon Code!)

 After that was done, my son set up the battery and trimmed the box a little more.

 From there, all that was left was to stick the components on the box.
-Everything was included, sticky tape pads, templates on the carboard where to put everything.
+Everything was included, sticky tape pads, templates on the cardboard where to put everything.
 Wiring up the battery to the motor was straightforward because it was all color-coded.

 Once it was put together, the spinning science paint experiment began!
 Paint, and paper that is the correct size are included, so my kids started making spinning art right away.